The strong environmental dependence of black hole scaling relations: Introduction

-The distinction between a central galaxy and satellite galaxy may be most important for understanding galaxy evolution but it is often difficult to measure definitively.
-Further, there are reasons to believe as many as three types of `environment' other than central/satellite might be important for black hole scaling relations.
+The distinction between a central galaxy and satellite galaxy may be most important for understanding galaxy evolution, however, there are reasons to believe as many as three types of `environment' other than central/satellite might be important for black hole scaling relations.
 Firstly, the processes of harassment and merging rely largely on interactions with other galaxies, which implies that the likelihood for interaction, or the distance to an Nth nearest galaxy, is important.
-Secondly, there is evidence that dark matter halos form sooner in large scale overdensities on the order of $\sim$ 5-10 \Mpc\ \citep{limogao, gaospringelwhite}.
+Secondly, there is evidence that dark matter halos form sooner in large scale overdensities on the order of $\sim$ 5-10 \Mpc\, so that the earliest forming 10$\%$ of halos at fixed mass are 5 times more strongly clustered than the latest forming 10$\%$ \citep{limogao, gaospringelwhite}.
 If this growth is directly linked to the formation of galaxies, then it is possible that galaxies in large scale overdensities have a `head-start' in their development.
 Finally, the total mass of a galaxy's host halo, regardless of the galaxy's location, may influence how the gas is accreted onto the galaxy \citep{simha, zavala12}.

 In this paper, we calculate several environmental measurements for each galaxy with a direct black hole measurement as compiled by \citet{McConnellMa2013}.
 Each of these environmental measurements is designed to probe a potentially important environment.
 We will use these measurements to divide the sample of black holes into subgroups and examine the resulting scaling relations.
 In \textsection \ref{sec-data} we discuss the black hole and galaxy property measurements we use and how we derive the environmental measures.
 In \textsection \ref{sec-results} we show the strong effect environment has on the black hole scaling relations and in \textsection \ref{sec-discuss} we discuss how this could arise.
 We conclude in \textsection \ref{sec-concl}.
 In this paper, we adopt a \LCDM cosmology with the parameters; $\Omega_{\rm m} = 0.3$, $\Omega_{\Lambda}=0.7$ and $h=H_0/(100 \kmsmpc)=0.70$.